 2. Bank Fees

 Like many businesses, banks charge fees for their services.
 For instance, many banks require monthly maintenance fees for certain accounts.
-And America’s three largest banks — JPMorgan Chase, Bank of America and Wells Fargo — earned more than $6.4 billion in 2016 from ATM and overdraft fees alone, according to a CNNMoney analysis.
+And America’s largest banks charged more than $11 billion in 2019 on overdraft fees alone, according to the Center for Responsible Lending.
+That’s not even taking into account monthly maintenance fees, ATM fees and other sundry charges.

 3. Interest on Credit Cards